samsquire/liveinterface/README.md

 ![writing a review?](https://raw.github.com/samsquire/liveinterface/master/live2-a.png "writing a review")

 The text in this list is but a small subset of data about the product.
 In the context of my review, this is the price, my rating and a review.
-What if you could tell the computer what something was so it could be aware of your data model?
+What if you could make the document be aware of your data model?

 You are repeatedly asked what something is.